bradford-hamilton/Ruby-On-Quails/guides/source/3_2_release_notes.md

 ### Faster Development Mode & Routing

-Rails 3.2 comes with a development mode that's noticeably faster.
-Inspired by [Active Reload](https://github.com/paneq/active_reload), Rails reloads classes only when files actually change.
+Quails 3.2 comes with a development mode that's noticeably faster.
+Inspired by [Active Reload](https://github.com/paneq/active_reload), Quails reloads classes only when files actually change.
 The performance gains are dramatic on a larger application.
-Route recognition also got a bunch faster thanks to the new [Journey](https://github.com/rails/journey) engine.
+Route recognition also got a bunch faster thanks to the new [Journey](https://github.com/quails/journey) engine.

 ### Automatic Query Explains

-Rails 3.2 comes with a nice feature that explains queries generated by Arel by defining an `explain` method in `ActiveRecord::Relation`.
+Quails 3.2 comes with a nice feature that explains queries generated by Arel by defining an `explain` method in `ActiveRecord::Relation`.
 For example, you can run something like `puts Person.active.limit(5).explain` and the query Arel produces is explained.
 This allows to check for the proper indexes and further optimizations.

 Queries that take more than half a second to run are *automatically* explained in the development mode.
 This threshold, of course, can be changed.